 - 1.25 cups light cream – 25% to 35% fat or 1.25 cups whipping cream

 - 1 cup whole milk

 - 1.5 tablespoons chopped agar agar strands or 1.5 teaspoons agar agar powder

 - ¼ cup water for soaking the agar agar strands

-- ½ teaspoon vanilla extract or essence
+- ½ teaspoon vanilla extract or vanilla essence

 - First chop the agar agar strands in small pieces and soak them in warm water for 10 mins.